LukasElenbergas/logisim-quantum/README.md

 - [x] Make sure the values are passed through quantum components properly
 - [x] Implement all the Quantum Gates
 - [ ] Change the icons to be less ugly...
+- [ ] Make sure measurement gate check whether all entangled qubits are passed together
 - [ ] Implement logic of the Measurement gate and finish logisim-quantum (for now...)

+## IF THERE'S ENOUGH TIME:
+- [ ] Add single qubit "measuring" - checking their complex vector state at a certain point